OctopusDeploy/blog/blog/2023-12/tis-a-few-weeks-before-xmas/index.md

 ## We launched our own event with SHIPPED23

-"*Not just content with our travels, we held an event of our own, With SHIPPED23, where we shared what we know.
+*"Not just content with our travels, we held an event of our own, With SHIPPED23, where we shared what we know.
-We talked software delivery in all the ways we could glean, Bringing the smartest of Octopus right to your screen.*"
+We talked software delivery in all the ways we could glean, Bringing the smartest of Octopus right to your screen."*

 On November 15, we held our own virtual conference in the form of SHIPPED23.